botpress/botpress/docs/guide/docs/infrastructure/docker.md

 Status: Downloaded newer image for botpress/server:v12_18_2 bf038c6f84aaeec11773b93a9748bc6732d573a1c115523f1a3d28d20dc06cbe
 ```
-You will be able to access your instance of Botpress on the specified mapped port `-p 3000:3000` by visiting  http://localhost:3000/ and your container name will be myBotpress as specified at `--name myBotpress`.
+You will be able to access your instance of Botpress on the specified mapped port `-p 3000:3000` by visiting  http://localhost:3000/, and your container name will be myBotpress as set at `--name myBotpress`.
 Your Docker Desktop will reflect the new container as below:

 ![Botpress Container on Docker](../assets/docker-new-instance.png)